 Of the three main characters, the king stood out.
 There is natural depth in his eyes.
 There is a natural disturbance and instability there and it meshed well with his royal bearing.
 He walked with pride and certainty but his eyes showed softness.
 It is also interesting how he decided to attacked the role with timidity.
 He was reserved and his movements were small but precise so that when he exploded in anger, the horror was greater.

 The general played well as the object of affection.
 From the get go, it was clear he was the "female" in the relationship however subtle it may be but the lack of dimension on his role probably affected the dimension of his acting.
 Of course, there will always be a question on whether or not it is up to the director or the actor to put dimension on the character but those who know film would know how much the actor can influence his role.

 The queen is probably the biggest failure.
 It is understandable that she takes on a regal form but she must have mistaken royalty to stiffness because her face always looked like she just rolled out of bed and saw a bear standing by her feet.
-I couldn't understand whether she's damning the world to pursue the man she loves or simple enjoying the sex like it's no one's business or in some sort of a trance and she doesn't know what she's doing.

 The movie had a lot of promise and it didn't really turn out that bad especially if you take into consideration the great visuals and great cinematography.

 As mentioned, you will get the point of the whole movie.
 However, it will not take you through the journey.
 It will not take you through the adventure of discovery.
 It feels like the movie is a classroom teacher who just declares the lessons to be learned instead of allowing the students to discover the truths.